OpsChasingDev/DOB_node-project/WHATSNEXT.md

 - (DONE) config Jenkins to build node app and run without docker
 - (DONE) config Jenkins to build app docker image
-- change Jenkins to run app test in the app container
 - config Jenkins to push image to docker hub repo
 - config Jenkins to increment app version
 - config Jenkins to increment image version